 Let’s delve deeper into this subject so I can outline some ways to identify an overwatering problem and also give you steps you can take to save a plant that has been overwatered.

-How do I know if my African violet is overwatered
+How to know if your African violet is overwatered

-How do I know if my African violet has root rot?
+How to know if your African violet has root rot

-How do you fix root rot in African violets
+How to fix root rot in African violets

 You will need: